 Leash and Clean-Up: The animal must be on a leash at all times.
-Animals are not permitted to get loose or run at large.
+Animals are not permitted to be loose or run at large.
 If an animal is found without its partner, the animal is subject to capture and confinement, at the expense of the student.
 The handler must always carry equipment to clean up animal waste.
-Waste must be disposed of in a trashcan located on the exterior of any campus buildings.
-Indoor trashcans are not to be used for the disposal of waste.
+Waste must be disposed of in a trash can located on the exterior of any campus buildings.
+Indoor trash cans are not to be used for the disposal of waste.

-Dog/Cat County Tags All Assistance Animals must meet tag requirements of Luzerne County or county of residence and wear those tags.
+Dog/Cat County Tags: All Assistance Animals must meet tag requirements of Luzerne County or county of residence and wear those tags.
 Animal Records are maintained by the Residence Life Office and shared with Campus Security.
 It may be shared with other departments if necessary.

 Health: All Assistance Animals must be clean and in good health.
-All Assistance Animals must have all veterinarian recommended vaccinations.
+All Assistance Animals must have veterinarian recommended vaccinations and a yearly vet check.
 These records are maintained by the Residence Life Office.
-If the health or hygiene of a Service Animal is not maintained, the Assistance Animal may be excluded from campus.
+If the health or hygiene of an Assistance Animal is not maintained, the Assistance Animal may be excluded from campus.
 Other-: The College may place other reasonable conditions or restrictions on Assistance Animals depending on the nature and characteristics of the animal.

+Emergency Situations

-Emergency Situations: In case of an emergency or evacuation, EMS/Security will determine if it is safe to remove an animal left inside a building.
+In case of an emergency or evacuation, EMS/Security will determine if it is safe to remove an animal left inside a building.
 In some cases, it may necessitate leaving the animal behind in certain emergency evacuation situations.
+If an animal accidentally escapes its cage or student's residence and cannot be accounted for, the student MUST inform Residence Life staff immediately.